 Wenqi Cui (University of Washington); Weiwei Yang (Microsoft Research); Baosen Zhang (University of Washington)

 With the ambition of reducing carbon emissions and mitigating climate change, many regions have set up the goal to generate electricity with close to 100% renewables.
-However, actual renewable generations are often curtailed by operators because it is too hard to check the dynamic stability of electric grid under the high uncertainties introduced by the renewables.
+However, actual renewable generations are often curtailed by operators because it is too hard to check the dynamic stability of the electric grid under the high uncertainties introduced by the renewables.
 The dynamics of a power grid are governed by a large number of nonlinear ordinary differential equations (ODEs).
 To safely operate the system, operators need to check that the states described by this set of ODEs stay within prescribed limits after various potential faults.
-But solving these ODEs are very time-consuming using current numerical solvers and machine learning approaches have been proposed to reduce the computational time.
-Current methods generally suffer from overfitting and failures to predict unstable behaviors.
-This paper proposes a novel framework for power system dynamic simulation using Fourier neural operator to learn in the frequency domain.
-The system topology and fault information are encoded through a 3D Fourier transform.
-We show that the proposed approach can speed up the computation by orders of magnitude while also remain high accuracy for different fault types.
+Limited by the size and stiffness of the ODEs, current numerical integration techniques are often too slow to be useful in real-time or large-scale resource allocation problems.
+In addition, detailed system parameters are often not exactly known.
+Machine learning approaches have been proposed to reduce the computational efforts, but existing methods generally suffer from overfitting and failures to predict unstable behaviors.
+This paper proposes a novel framework for power system dynamic predictions by learning in the frequency domain.
+The intuition is that although the system behavior is complex in the time domain, there are relatively few dominate modes in the frequency domain.
+Therefore, we learn to predict by constructing neural networks with Fourier transform and filtering layers.
+System topology and fault information are encoded by taking a multi-dimensional Fourier transform, allowing us to leverage the fact that the trajectories are sparse both in time and spatial (across different buses) frequencies.
+We show that the proposed approach does not need detailed system parameters, speeds up prediction computations by orders of magnitude and is highly accurate for different fault types.